BILL "PEANUTS" WEST: THE GODFATHER OF POWERLIFTING, PART 2

 BILL WEST’S DIET

-There’s no information available on what he typically ate for meals, but like all the lifters of the 1950s, he chugged raw milk around the clock and supplemented his meals with the caloric peanut bomb, which clocked in at 2300 calories, 218g fat, 49g of net carbs (20g fiber), and 70g of protein, in addition to protein shakes.
-Protein shakes at that time were typically Bob Hoffman’s horrifying soy concoction, on which Ike Berger worked to flavor for a few hours a day while training at York, or the vastly superior Rheo Blair protein, which was the favorite protein of the bodybuilding community in Los Angeles.
+There’s no information available on what he typically ate for meals.
+Like all the lifters of the 1950s, he chugged raw milk around the clock and supplemented his meals with the caloric peanut bomb.
+Protein shakes at that time were typically Bob Hoffman’s horrifying soy concoction.
+On which Ike Berger worked to flavor for a few hours a day while training at York, or the vastly superior Rheo Blair protein, which was the favorite protein of the bodybuilding community in Los Angeles.
 Either way, Peanuts was likely using one of these bulking formulas for his shakes, as they were more in vogue at that time than RPEs are today- and unlike RPEs, those shakes actually got dudes’ totals up.

 THE OG POWERLIFTER

-The first meet consisting of the three powerlifts wasn’t held until after Bill West had switched entirely to the odd lifts, in 1956.
-That format was still a bit slow to catch on, however, and the first national powerlifting meet wasn’t held until 1964.
-It was a gradual progression from being either a completely informal pastime or an afterthought to weightlifting meets, but national support for the sport was catching on.
+The first meet consisting of the three powerlifts.
+Wasn’t held until after Bill West had switched entirely to the odd lifts, in 1956.
+That format was still a bit slow to catch on.
+However, and the first national powerlifting meet wasn’t held until 1964.
+It was a gradual progression from being either a completely informal pastime or an afterthought to weightlifting meets.
+National support for the sport was catching on.

 IF YOU’RE NOT CHEATING, YOU’RE NOT TRYING

-This motto went for literally everything in West’s training life- from form to gear to steroids to intimidating the shit out of the refs at a meet (massive Steve Merjanian came in handy for that, since he’d load, spot, and glare at the judges at the appropriate times), West was about winning at any cost.
-It’s not like he was out there with a crowbar, taking out the opposition with extreme prejudice Tonya Harding-style, but if he could find an edge on the competition, he’d use it.
-This was an outgrowth of the odd lifting mentality (which was the spirit in which the Greek Olympics were organized)- whatever you could get away with was legal.
+This motto went for literally everything in West’s training life.
+From form to gear to steroids to intimidating the shit out of the refs.
+West was about winning at any cost.
+It’s not like he was out there with a crowbar, taking out the opposition with extreme prejudice Tonya Harding-style.
+If he could find an edge on the competition, he’d use it.
+Whatever you could get away with was legal.
 It’s only illegal, then, if you get caught.

 The weight had to get from point a to point b, however you could get it there.
-There were no form Nazis bitching about bar path or hitching, no pussies on YouTube screeching about how lifters were going to “Snap City” after a whopping six months of experience talking about (but likely never doing any) lifting, and no natty bros endlessly crying foul over the perceived use of anything from caffeine to growth hormone.
-In fact, lifters like Chuck Ahrens were inquiring about where the pituitary gland was in monkey brains, which then makes Steve Michalik’s stories about bodybuilders chugging the liquid from monkey brains somewhat less outlandish.
+There were no form Nazis bitching about bar path or hitching.
+No pussies on YouTube screeching about how lifters were going to “Snap City” after a whopping six months of experience talking about lifting.
+Furthermore, no natty bros endlessly crying foul over the perceived use of anything from caffeine to growth hormone.
+In fact, lifters like Chuck Ahrens were inquiring about where the pituitary gland was in monkey brains.
+Which then makes Steve Michalik’s stories about bodybuilders chugging the liquid from monkey brains somewhat less outlandish.

 THE GEAR WHORING WAS REAL